TheLastPiixel/RockStar-Session-Sweeper/README.md

 ## Instructions
 1. Run GTA5 or RDR2 online
 2. Run the RockStart Session Sweeper.exe
-3. Select the game which you would like to find a solo session in
+3. Select the game which you would like to find a solo session in and wait for the progress bar
 4. All Done!

 ## Note